Moog synthesizer: Development

 Moog refined the synthesizer in response to requests from musicians and composers.
-For example, after Deutsch suggested Moog find a way to fade notes in and out, Moog invented an envelope module, using a doorbell button as a prototype.
+For example, after Deutsch suggested Moog find a way to fade notes in and out, Moog invented an envelope module using a doorbell button as a prototype.
 At the suggestion of the composer Gustav Ciamaga, Moog developed a filter module, a means of removing frequencies from waveforms.
-His first filter design created a sound similar to a wah-wah pedal; he later developed the distinctive "ladder" filter, which was the only item in the synthesizer design that Moog patented, granted on October 28, 1969.
-Further developments were driven by suggestions from musicians including Richard Teitelbaum, Vladimir Ussachevsky and Wendy Carlos; Carlos suggested the first touch-sensitive keyboard, portamento control and filter bank, which became standard features.
+His first filter design created a sound similar to a wah-wah pedal.
+He later developed the distinctive "ladder" filter, which was the only item in the synthesizer design that Moog patented, granted on October 28, 1969.
+Further developments were driven by suggestions from musicians including Richard Teitelbaum, Vladimir Ussachevsky and Wendy Carlos.
+Carlos suggested the first touch-sensitive keyboard, portamento control and filter bank, which became standard features.

 There was debate as to the role of the keyboard in synthesizers.
 Some, such as the composer Vladimir Ussachevsky and Moog's competitor Don Buchla, felt they were restrictive.
 However, Moog recognized that most customers wanted keyboards and found they made the instrument more approachable.
 Including keyboards in photographs helped users understand that the synthesizer was for making music.

 The classical meaning of "to synthesize" is to assemble a whole out of parts.
 Moog initially avoided the word, as it was associated with the RCA synthesizer, and instead described his invention as a "system" of "electronic music modules".
 After many debates, Moog eventually told the composer Reynold Weidenaar: "It's a synthesizer and that's what it does and we're just going to have to go with it."
-Moog used the word in print for the first time in 1966.
+He used the word in print for the first time in 1966.
 By the 1970s, "synthesizer" had become the standard term for such instruments.

 Most of the Moog modules were finalized by the end of the 1960s, and remained mostly unchanged until Moog Music ceased trading in the 1980s.
 Moog had pursued the development of his synthesizer as a hobby; he stressed that he was not a businessman, and had not known what a balance sheet was.
 He likened the experience to riding theme park amusements: "You know you're not going to get hurt too badly because nobody would let you do that, but you're not quite in control."
+In 1982, Moog donated his synthesizer prototype to the Henry Ford Museum's permanent collection.
+In 1989, the Stearns Collection of Musical Instruments at the University of Michigan acquired Nikolais' 1964 Moog synthesizer for their permanent collection.
+The museum director said it was "to the music world what the Wright Brothers' airplane is to aviation".